trueheart78/trueheart78.com/books.md

 #### Currently Reading

 - Working with TCP Sockets
-  - Currently in chapter 8 on Buffering
+  - Currently in chapter 10 on Socket Options
 - Programming Elixir 1.2
   - Currently in chapter 10